S-Corporation format can provide you with some amazing benefits, but if you don’t maintain it properly, you can have a lot of unexpected problems.

 6. Tax Return Filing

 It’s well recognized that S-Corporations provide incredible audit protection.
-It is estimated they are audited up to 15x less frequently than that of Sole-proprietorships.
+It is also estimated they are audited up to 15x less frequently than that of Sole-proprietorships.
 However, if you don’t file your tax returns on time and/or an extension, you will actually increase your chances of an audit dramatically and the penalties for late filing have gone through the roof.

 The required tax return is an 11020-S and is due by March 15th…UNLESS you file an Extension you have until September 15th to file the final return.